ddssamu3l/DeepSeekVsCodeExtension/README.md

-# LoCopilot - Locally-Running AI Coding Helper
+# LoCopilot - Locally-Running AI Copilot
-- This is a AI coding agent Vs Code extension powered by Ollama's latest open-source models
-- The coding agent has full context of the user's opened files and selected texts.

 ## <a href="https://youtu.be/0bjnZnhsjqo">YouTube Demo</a>